 Section 808.
 Resignation of Trustee.
 The Trustee may at any time resign and be discharged of the duties and obligations created by this Special Obligation Indenture by giving not less than sixty (60) days' written notice to the University and Bondholders, specifying the date when such resignation shall take effect, by U.S. Mail return receipt requested.
-Such resignation shall take effect upon the date specified in such notice unless previously a successor shall have been appointed, as provided in Section 810 hereof, in which event such resignation shall take effect until a successor Trustee shall have been appointed and shall have accepted such appointment.
+Such resignation shall take effect upon the date specified in such notice unless previously a successor shall have been appointed, as provided in Section 810 hereof, in which event such resignation shall take effect immediately on the appointment of such successor; provided that no resignation shall take effect until a successor Trustee shall have been appointed and shall have accepted such appointment.